msprev/panzer/README.rst

 Pull requests welcome:

 -  Slow (calls to subprocess slow in Python)
--  Calls to subprocesses (scripts, filters, etc.) are blocking
+-  Calls to subprocesses (scripts, filters, etc.) are currently blocking
 -  No Python 2 support